GovCompass

 Who must register under Art.
 26.8?

-1. Public authorities using high-risk AI systems listed in Annex IIIAnnex IIIThe EU AI Act's list of high-risk use-case areas — biometrics, critical infrastructure, education, employment, essential services, law enforcement, migration, justice.Open full entry → points 1, 6, 7, or 8 (biometric identification, law enforcement, migration/asylum, justice)
+1. Public authorities and EU institutions deploying a high-risk system listed in Annex IIIAnnex IIIThe EU AI Act's list of high-risk use-case areas: biometrics, critical infrastructure, education, employment, essential services, law enforcement, migration, justice.Open full entry →, with the exception of point 2 (critical infrastructure), under Art.
+26(8) read with Art.
+49(3).
+For Annex III points 1, 6 and 7 the entry is made in a secure, non-public section of the EU database (Art.
+49(4))

 For most private-sector Dutch organizations deploying AI in HR, credit, or healthcare contexts: Art.
 26.8 registration is not directly required.
 However, the provider is required to register under Art.
 49, and deployers should verify that their provider has done so.